Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Key Takeaways

-• Sleeping on an incline typically means elevating the head of your bed by 6 to 8 inches so gravity works with your body while you sleep.
+• Sleeping on an incline usually means raising the head of your bed by 6–8 inches so gravity supports your body while you rest.

 • It can help ease acid reflux, reduce snoring, clear sinuses, and support circulation.

-• Simple tools like wedge pillows, risers, or adjustable beds can get you started.
+• Simple tools like wedge pillows, risers, or adjustable beds make it easy to start.

 Gentle elevation can make nights calmer and mornings easier.